marsbroshok/mlops-labs/workshops/kfp-caip-sklearn/README.md

 ### Preparing the lab environment
 Follow the instructions in the [environment setup](/environment-setup) folder to set up the environment.

-After the environment is ready, connect to your instance of **AI Platform Notebooks** and open a new JupyterLab terminal.
+After the environment is ready, connect to your instance of **AI Platform Notebooks**.

 ### Preparing the lab dataset
 The pipeline developed in the labs sources the dataset from BigQuery.
 Before proceeding with the lab upload the dataset to BigQuery in your project: